spryker/spryker-shop-core/Bundles/MerchantProfilePage/src/SprykerShop/Yves/MerchantProfilePage/Theme/default/components/molecules/schedule-list/README.md

-Shows list of scheduled special merchant opening hours and holidays.
+Shows a merchant working schedule.